skx/overseer/README.md

     $ redis-cli llen overseer.results
     (integer) 0

-The JSON object, used to describe a single test result, has the following fields:
+The JSON object used to describe each test-result has the following fields:

 | Field Name | Field Value                                                     |
 | ---------- | --------------------------------------------------------------- |